mlarrubia/Codwars-Javascript/README.md

                          |

-## Challange 5

-Name: array.Diff
+## array.Diff

 - kyu: 6
-- Your goal in this kata is to implement a difference function, which subtracts one list from another and returns the result.
+  Your goal in this kata is to implement a difference function, which subtracts one list from another and returns the result.

 Examples